General Physics II

 Note: For the final exam you will only be allowed to use a non-programmable scientific calculator.

 An Open Learning Faculty member is available to assist students.
-Primary communication is by phone if you are taking the print version of the course and through the Learning Management System's "Mail" tool if you are taking the web version.
-You will receive the necessary contact information when you start your course.
+Primary communication is by phone if you are taking the print version of the course and through the Learning Environment’s “Mail” tool if you are taking the online version.
+Students will receive the necessary contact information at the start of the course.